 It’s commonly acknowledged that stomach acid is damaging to tooth enamel.
 Regular exposure to stomach acid can cause the erosion of dental enamel, resulting in teeth that are weakened and discolored.
 These damaged teeth are easily seen and present a cosmetic problem as well as a health problem.

-But stomach acid can also cause damage to your gums, resulting in receding gums that will not recover on their own.
+What most people don’t realize is that stomach acid can also cause damage to your gums.
+The end result is receding gums that will not recover on their own.

 Causes of Acid Exposure

 The two main reasons why teeth are regularly exposed to stomach acid are intentional vomiting because of an eating disorder like bulimia nervosa or a digestive condition like gastroesophageal reflux disease (GERD).

 In bulimia nervosa, a person with an unrealistic body image (most commonly women), attempts to achieve or maintain an impossible weight using a purging behavior.
 The most common purging behavior is intentional vomiting.
 This exposes the teeth to high amounts of stomach acid, which can lead to the rapid destruction of the dental enamel and damage gums.
 The acid can lead to receding gums, and once the gums have receded, they won’t grow back.

 Chronic purging can also result in other dental and health problems such as:

 - Dry mouth